Ali Pasha of Yanina: Corfu and the Ionian Islands

 After the conquest of Preveza, Ali Pasha shifted his focus to Vonica, located across the Ambracian Gulf.
 This time, the town capitulated without resistance, surrendering after the intervention of Archbishop Ignatios, who acted on Ali's behalf.
 Ali then focused on Parga, a refuge for those fleeing Turkish rule and a longstanding irritant to Epirus' rulers.
 Ali extended an offer of autonomy to Parga, which the inhabitants resolutely declined, citing their commitment to liberty and opposition to tyranny.
 This resistance would become another thorn in Ali's side.
 Meanwhile, Ali's ambitions extended to Aetolia-Acarnania, southeast of Vonica.
 His attempts to exert influence there were initially thwarted by the Ottoman government, which granted the region as a royal domain to Mihrişah Valide Sultan, Sultan Selim III's mother.
 This move forced Ali to retreat from direct confrontation with the Porte, despite his efforts to maintain favourable relations with Mihrişah and her associates.

-Ali's territorial aspirations also included Santa Maura, an Ionian island close to the mainland.
+Ali's territorial aspirations also included Santa Maura (Lefkada), an Ionian island close to the mainland.
 However, international developments, particularly Napoleon's Egyptian campaign, complicated his plans.
 After joining the Second Coalition against France, the Ottoman Empire side-lined Ali as a Russian-Turkish fleet moved to capture the Ionian Islands from the French.
 Ali's attempts to negotiate control of the island were interrupted by the arrival of this fleet.
 Parga, seizing the opportunity, placed itself under Russian protection, further hindering Ali's territorial ambitions.
 The Russo-Turkish forces eventually captured Corfu, ending French rule in the Ionian Islands.
 Ali and his sons contributed to the siege, albeit in a diversionary role, which nonetheless enhanced his reputation, reportedly earning commendation from Admiral Horatio Nelson.
 In 1800, the Ionian Islands were formed into the Septinsular Republic, a tributary state of the Ottoman Empire, with specific conditions to respect the islands' autonomy and religious freedom.
 The Russians would eventually place the republic under their de facto military occupation.

 Despite the removal of foreign powers from the mainland, Ali faced limitations in exerting direct control over important ports.
 His attempts to dominate Parga were met with resistance, as the Pargians, aided by the Suliotes, preferred direct dealings with the Porte.
 This stalemate continued even after the Treaty of Amiens in 1802, which Britain and France briefly endorsed.
 The resumption of hostilities between Britain and France in 1803 saw Ali reaching out to the British Embassy for guidance, marking the beginning of official British contact with him.
 Ali's aggressive actions against towns under French influence were rationalized by his hagiographer Haxhi Shehreti as efforts to suppress Greek insurrection on behalf of the Sultan.
 However, this justification seemed redundant, given that these towns were not under Turkish rule and were embroiled in a war with France, and the situation was further complicated by increasing Greek nationalist sentiment fuelled by French interference.